vmware/govmomi/govc/USAGE.md

 Interval ID defaults to 20 (realtime) if supported, otherwise 300 (5m interval).

+By default, INSTANCE '*' samples all instances and the aggregate counter.
+An INSTANCE value of '-' will only sample the aggregate counter.
+An INSTANCE value other than '*' or '-' will only sample the given instance counter.

 If PLOT value is set to '-', output a gnuplot script.
 If non-empty with another value, PLOT will pipe the script to gnuplot for you.
 The value is also used to set the gnuplot 'terminal' variable, unless the value is that of the DISPLAY env var.